Hemrich Brg. Co. letterhead, c.1933 - image

 Alvin Hemrich sold his plant No. 2 to notorious bootlegger, Henry Reifel, head of British Columbia Breweries, Ltd., of Vancouver.
 With the end of Prohibition, Reifel had wanted to enter the U.S. beer market to take advantage of the overwhelming new demand for beer, just as fellow Canadian, Emil Sick had done.

-Samet had been with the Hemrich family's Seattle Brewing & Malting as early as 1911, when he managed SB&M's Bottling Depot.
-By 1915 he was their plant manager.
+Samet had been with the Hemrich family's Seattle Brewing & Malting as early as 1904, when he managed SB&M's Bottling Depot.
+By 1908 he was their general manager.
 When state-wide Prohibition shut them down in 1916, he moved to San Francisco to manage the Hemrich's new Rainier Brewery.
 Just four years later they were shut down once more, this time by national Prohibition.
-So, the Hemrich family looked to Canada as home for their brewery, as they still had a large export trade with South America and the Pacific rim countries.

-Upon completion of the 31 May '34 sale of plant no. 2, Samet became company president, and plant manager, while retaining his position as manager of Reifel's Vancouver plant.
+Upon completion of the 31 May 1934 sale the plant was re-organized as the Hemrich Brewing & Investment Corp., operating as the Hemrich Brewing Co., still using U-Permit WA-1211.
+Samet became company president, and plant manager, while retaining his position as manager of Reifel's Vancouver plant.
 Lester R. McCash became the firms secretary.

-In Emil Sick's 1958 memoirs he recalls the circumstances surrounding Alvin Hemrich's sale of his plant No. 2:
+In Emil Sick's 1958 memoirs he recalled the circumstances surrounding Alvin Hemrich's sale of his plant No. 2:

 "Henry Reifel's project in Seattle started in this manner.
 The Hemrich Brewery had been located in what is presently our laboratory premises right next door to our brewery, fronting on Airport Way.
 It was named after Alvin Hemrich, who, during Prohibition, had carried on the little Hemrich Brewing Company next to the Bay View, with near beer.
 When Mr. Reifel came down and made his deal with Alvin Hemrich, Alvin's financial condition was only very moderate and his plant was small.
 Therefore, they decided on the new plant on the waterfront, and for the moment there were two Hemrich breweries, which they called No. 1 and No. 2.